SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

 ### Button command

-The type interace for a button is similar to the property panel's button (`IPropertyPaneButtonProps`).
+The type interface for a button is similar to the property panel's button (`IPropertyPaneButtonProps`).

 ```typescript
 import { ITopActions, TopActionsFieldType } from '@microsoft/sp-top-actions';